top of page

 OUR CAPABILITIES

-From early feasibility through to construction monitoring and expert advice, we help clients understand ground conditions, manage risk and deliver practical foundation, retaining wall and earthworks solutions.
+From early feasibility through to construction monitoring, we help clients understand the ground, manage risk, and design foundations, retaining and earthworks suited to the real site conditions rather than cautious assumptions.

 OUR PROCESS

 Every site is unique.
-The steps below outline what typically happens during a geotechnical investigation, depending on the site conditions and proposed development.
+These steps outline what typically happens during a geotechnical assessment, depending on the geological setting, site constraints and proposed development.

 Geotechnical Engineering FAQ